 This assumes you have installed Docker on Linux, Docker is running, and that you have created a container.
-The docker logs command is used to view a containers logs.
+The docker logs command is used to view whatever logs the container is sending to stdout and stderr.
 You may want to first issue the docker ps command to get the name of the containers.

 The docker ps command can be used to determine if the container is running.